rozek/notes-on-gundb/README.md

 While connected, any changes made by any peer are immediately reported to any other peer which needs this data.

 Nevertheless, a network outage may always disconnect some peers from the rest of a GunDB database - this is called **network partitioning**.
 While GunDB in itself remains usable, remote data may not be requested, remote changes not observed and local changes not propagated to other peers - the so called **split brain problem**.
 However, as soon as the network becomes operational again, all changes may be delivered and the nodes held by individual peers **synchronized** with the rest of the database.
-As long as the delayed reported changes do not affect the same properties of the same nodes, synchronization remains simple - in case of a **conflict**, however, GunDB uses some **metadata** for the affected properties stored along in the same nodes to implement a **last-write-wins** strategy, where later changes overwrite former ones (see [Wiki](https://github.com/amark/gun/wiki/Conflict-Resolution-with-Guns)).
+As long as the delayed reported changes do not affect the same properties of the same nodes, synchronization remains simple - in case of a **conflict**, however, GunDB uses some **metadata** for the affected properties stored along in the same nodes to implement a **last-write-wins** strategy, where later changes overwrite former ones (see [Conflict Resolution](https://github.com/amark/gun/wiki/Conflict-Resolution-with-Guns), [CRDT](https://github.com/amark/gun/wiki/CRDT) and [HAM](https://github.com/amark/gun/wiki/Hypothetical-Amnesia-Machine-(HAM)) in the Wiki).

 ### Eventual Consistence ###